-Reading Fault Codes Using Warning/Shutdown Indicators: If the Warning or Shutdown status indicator is lit, press and hold the Fault Acknowledge button and release after ten seconds or more.
-After ten seconds, the Shutdown lamp will begin to blink the active fault code(s) as follows.
+Reading Fault Codes Using Warning/Shutdown Indicators: If the Warning or Shutdown status indicator is lit, press and hold the Fault Acknowledge button and release after one second or more.
+After one second, the Shutdown lamp will begin to blink the active fault code(s) as follows.